Cluster-Based Control of Transition-Independent MDPs: Solving for a Clustered Control Policy

-The right hand side of equations \eqref{UB}, \eqref{LB} depend on the term $\|\Vhat - \Tb^*\Vhat\|$ which is a measure of the possible improvement under the full Bellman operator.
+The right hand side of equations \eqref{UB}\eqref{LB} depend on the term $\|\Vhat - \Tb^*\Vhat\|$ which is a measure of the improvement under the full Bellman operator.
 Upon reaching a fixed point of CVI, a practitioner can either perform one evaluation of the full Bellman operator to check the bound, or use the fixed point of CVI as an initial guess for standard VI.

-The structures of \eqref{UB} \eqref{LB} imply that a hybrid approach of combining CVI and VI style updates may be used to find optimal $V^*$.
-This idea will be further explored in the next section.
+Note that CVI can be considered as a type of approximate VI, and Theorem \ref{bounds} matches the general results of approximate VI \cite{bertsekas1995dynamic}.